JoshuaEstes/pms/README.md

 * [Themes](https://joshuaestes.github.io/pms/themes.html)
 * [Plugins](https://joshuaestes.github.io/pms/plugins.html)
+  * Plugins do more than just add a bunch of aliases that you will never use
+  * Shell Options, Auto Completions, Commands, and more are just some of the things plugins can provide.
 * Dotfiles
+  * Get help managing those dotfiles!
+No more custom install or update scripts
+  * Your dotfiles are backed up to your own git repository
-* Multiple Shell Support
+* Multiple Shell Support (Bash, Zsh, etc.)
-  * Bash
-  * Zsh
-  * And others!
+  * Works to load sane defaults for you (with the help of various plugins)
 * [PMS Manager](https://joshuaestes.github.io/pms/pms-manager.html)
   * Easy upgrades for PMS
-  * Preview and switch themes
+  * Preview and switch themes with ease
   * Easy to enabled and disable various plugins
-* Documentation for both Users and Developers
+* Great Documentation for both Users and Developers
   * [User Guides](https://joshuaestes.github.io/pms/)
   * [Developer Guides](https://github.com/JoshuaEstes/pms/wiki)